Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Numerical result

-If the number of primitive unit cell along $x$ and $y$ direction is an integer plus $\frac{1}{2}$ (the number of lattice sites in the 1D chain is odd number), the numerical result of the quasi-energy spectrum is shown in Fig. \ref{figure_square_band}(c) and (d).
-If a chain of SSH model has odd number of sites, one of the end always host a topological end state, because the nearest neighboring bonding to the terminations at the two ends have different strength.
-If the bulk state corresponding to the left end is trivial, then that corresponding to the right end is topological.
-Similarly, if the breathing square lattice has odd number of lattice sites in each individual chain along $x$ and $y$ direction, two of the four edges have SSH edge states.
-Between the two edges with SSH edge states, two corner states with quasi-energy level $\omega/2$ appear.
-Between the trivial and topological edges, only one corner state with quasi-energy level $\omega/2$ appears.
-Thus, there are four corner states in total.
-The energy spectrum with the corner states are indicated by the red lines in Fig. \ref{figure_square_band}(c) and (d).
-The spatial distribution of the magnitude of corner states are plotted in Fig. \ref{figure_square_band}(f) for the systems in Fig. \ref{figure_square_band}(c).
-In this case, the left and bottom edges are topological, so that two corners states are localized at the left-bottom corner, and one corner state are localized at each of left-top and right-bottom corners.
+If the number of primitive unit cell along $x$ and $y$ direction is an integer plus $\frac{1}{2}$ (the number of lattice sites in the 1D chain is an odd number), the numerical result of the quasi-energy spectrum is shown in Fig. \ref{figure_square_band}(c) and (d).
+If a chain of the SSH model has odd number of sites, one of the end always host a topological end state, while the another end is trivial, because the nearest neighboring bonding to the terminations at the two ends have different strength.
+Similarly, if the breathing square lattice has odd number of lattice sites in each individual chain along $x$ and $y$ direction, two edges around a corner have SSH edge states, while the other two edges do not have SSH edge states.
+At the corner between the two topological edges with SSH edge states, two $\pi$ corner states are induced by the dynamical modulation.
+At a corner between a topological edge and a trivial edge, the Floquet SSH chain at the topological edge can be equivalent to a 1D Floquet SSH chain with trivial open boundary, as shown in Fig. \ref{figure_square_bandbulk}(e).
+Although the corner does not have mirror symmetry, one $\pi$ corner states appears due to the interfere between the two massive Dirac Fermion modes in the trivial open boundary of the 1D Floquet SSH chain.
+This corner state is not topological, because it is not protected by symmetry.
+The energy spectrum with the corner states are indicated by the red lines in Fig. \ref{figure_square_band}(c) and (d) with energy $\varepsilon/\omega=1/2$ and $\omega/c_{0}\in[4.8,6.05]$.
+The spatial distribution of the magnitude of the $\pi$ corner states are plotted in Fig. \ref{figure_square_band}(g) for the systems in Fig. \ref{figure_square_band}(c).
+In this case, the left and bottom edges are topological, so that two $\pi$ corners states are localized at the left-bottom corner, and one $\pi$ corner state are localized at each of left-top and right-bottom corners.
+For the $\pi$ corner states that locate at the corner between two topological edges, the maximum magnitude is located at two lattice sites that is nearest neighbor to the corner termination; for the $\pi$ corner states that locate at the corner between the topological edge and the trivial edge, maximum magnitude is located at the terminate lattice site of the corner, as shown in Fig. \ref{figure_square_band}(g).